WitherFlower/Weeb-Simulator/README.md

 owo

-This is an incremental game project about becoming a weeb by collecting owo
+This is an incremental game project about collecting owo

 **Notes :**